 University Libraries

-With access to more than 5 million print and electronic resources, University Libraries, a system of five separate discipline-related libraries, provides both traditional print collections and cutting-edge technology.
+With access to more than 5 million print and electronic resources, University Libraries, a system of four separate discipline-related libraries, provides both traditional print collections and cutting-edge technology.
 The University Libraries website, lib.ua.edu, provides all library users with access to integrated collections, services, and information resources.
-Currently, the University Libraries system provides access to 199,515 full-text print and electronic journals.
-In addition, approximately 600 databases, including indexes, abstracts, and other reference resources, are linked from the Libraries website.
+Currently, the University Libraries system provides access to 277,000 full-text print and electronic journals via approximately 600 databases, including indexes, abstracts, and other reference resources.
 In addition to our strong research collections in digital and print formats, we provide academic software, laptop and desktop computing resources, and digital media production tools to aid in student creativity.

 The University Libraries discovery interface, Scout, is accessible through the Libraries website and provides access to the full catalog of local holdings, as well as a wide variety of database content – including scholarly and trade journals, popular magazines, current and historic newspapers, microfilm, federal government documents, digital archives, and streaming audio and video.
 Links to books and electronic materials on reserve, Interlibrary Loan services, and other self-initiated services, such as renewing books and requesting materials from the Libraries Annex, are also available.